Visgean/Zeus/README.txt

 Configuration File Entries
 The file consists of two sections StaticConfig and DynamicConfig.

-StaticConfig, the values ​​prescribed in this section directly to the bot file, ie in exe, and define the basic behavior of the bot on a victim's computer.
+StaticConfig, the values вЂ‹вЂ‹prescribed in this section directly to the bot file, ie in exe, and define the basic behavior of the bot on a victim's computer.
 Depending on your build, some details may not have value for you, all the significant parameters prescribed in the example that came with the package assembly. botnet [string] - specifies the name of a botnet, which owns the boat. string - the name of a botnet to 4 characters, or 0 - for the default value.